flexxxxer/WindowsSandbox-ConfigsAndScripts/README.md

 Specifies a single command that will be invoked automatically after the sandbox logs on.
 Make sure, your repository folder must be shared into to the sandbox, to run the script in the tag above.
 Otherwise a running *.wsb file will cause a crash.

-The size of the shared folder will not bebigger than 40 GB, according to Microsoft rules.

 Any <HostFolder> tag has path, which depends on your computer's username and file structure, and it needs to be changed by your requirements.

 Don't forget that in some cases you need to change the username from flexer.